stuartj073/rate-my-record/README.md

 The font-families that were utilised throughout the project were: 'Zilla & Slab', 'Gabriel' & 'Jungle'.
 I didn't want to choose anymore than three as I felt that would work to distract the overall experience for a visitor to the website.

 - Images
-The images used for the cover of the landing page was obtained through [unsplash] (https://unsplash.com/) as was the default image for the record store reviews.
-The default image for the record reviews was obtained through [google] (www.google.com).
+The images used for the cover of the landing page was obtained through [unsplash](https://unsplash.com/) as was the default image for the record  and store reviews.

 ## Technologies used